-Our childrens art group is basically a play group with a regular art component.
+Our childrens art group is a weekly play group with an art focus.

 I started our art group because I wanted to make art a priority in our family and wanted to meet other families who were also interested in introducing art activities to their young children.
 I thought that if my daughter had an art focused playgroup that she would grow up thinking of art as a fun and valued part of everyday life.